Modi Meets Russian Security Official

 Top Russian Security Official Reportedly Meets with Modi

-Nikolai Patrushev, Russia’s senior most national security advisor, met with Indian Prime Minister Narendra Modi for a discussion of “matters of bilateral cooperation,” according to Russia’s Security Council.
-He was in India for a Shanghai Cooperation Organization meeting (India and China are Shanghai Cooperation Organization members).
+Nikolai Patrushev, the secretary of Russia’s Security Council, met with Indian Prime Minister Narendra Modi for a discussion of “matters of bilateral cooperation,” according to the Security Council.
+He was in India for a Shanghai Cooperation Organization meeting.
+(India and China are also members of the organization.)

 Neither side shared details of the contents of the discussions.